 I recently had the great pleasure of lunching with Penrose Halson, the author of this just-published and fascinating book.
 I’ve known Penrose for many years as a colleague in the matchmaking world.
-That’s the two of us in the photo above, and Penrose is signing a copy of the book that she very kindly gave me.

 You absolutely have to get ‘Marriages are Made in Bond Street’ published by MacMillan.
 It reads like a novel.
 A sort of PG Wodehouse padded with social history, heart-warming stories and a great deal of tragi-comedy.
 Couldn’t put it down.
 And it’s all true.
 Penrose took over the Heather Jenner Marriage Bureau in 1990s along with extensive archives containing records and descriptions of all the matches they ever arranged, all of which Penrose has woven into her heart-warming account.
 The accuracy of the detail is utterly convincing as well as totally riveting.